Teach English in the Czech Republic

-Most of the opportunities to teach English in the Czech Republic come from public and private schools.
+Most of the English teaching jobs in the Czech Republic come from public and private schools.

 Salary and benefits when teaching English in the Czech Republic